a156845044/git-command-line/README.md

 ## the branch is only to check your daily work

 1. git checkout -b dev    ==> create and switch to dev branch
 20. git branch ==> check all the branch
-20. git brach -a ==>branch local and remote
+20. git brach -a ==>branch local and remote git checkout -b dev origin/dev ==> create and switch to origin dev branch

 21. git checkout `brachName` ==> switch to `brachName` branch, when switch branch please commit your change first
 22. git merge dev  ==>merge the dev to current branch